Call For Paper - Journal of African Education (JAE)

 Aims and Scope

-The African Journal of Education (AJE) is a peer-reviewed, international journal that provides a forum for the publication of articles from academics and policymakers on the advancement of educational practice in Africa.
+The Journal of African Education (JAE) is a peer-reviewed, international journal that provides a forum for the publication of articles from academics and policymakers on the advancement of educational practice in Africa.
 The journal aims to advance both theoretical and empirical research, inform policies and practices, and improve the understanding of the impact of academic research in the latest trends, examination of new procedures, evaluation of traditional practices, and replication of previous research for validation of African educational system.
 The journal seeks to provide information for policy makers, educational administrator, educational researchers, curriculum planners and teachers.

 The journal accepts papers that may have a continental, regional or country focus, but not outside Africa.
 Papers may address all aspects of Education.
 Articles submissions are being expected from September, 2019.
 Falsification of data, plagiarism, including duplicate publication of the author's own work, in whole or in part without proper citation is a serious offence, will not be accepted.
 ONE copy of the manuscript with a separate cover page showing full author names, institutional affiliation, contact number and email address should be sent to the editor through firstname.lastname@example.org.
 Your submission will be acknowledged electronically within 24 hours provided it is received on a working day.